gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- Top Border: 1px rgb(243,247,245) #f3f7f5
 	- Bottom Border: 1px rgb(211,217,215) #d3d9d7
 	- "suggested friend" cell has no bottom border and has height of 49px
+- For cells and button placement, refer to 6.1 design stories

 ### 6.4 Find out-of-network Friends